Bad Prosecutor

 Bad Prosecutor is a South Korean television series starring Doh Kyung-soo and Lee Se-hee.
-It depicts the story of a prosecutor who truly punishes corrupt powers with expedient and trickery.
-The series aired on KBS2 on October 5 to November 10, 2022, every Wednesday and Thursday at 21:50 (KST) for 12 episodes.
+It depicts the story of a prosecutor who truly punishes corrupt powers with expedience and trickery.
+The series aired on KBS2 from October 5 to November 10, 2022, every Wednesday and Thursday at 21:50 (KST) for 12 episodes.

 Synopsis

-Bad Prosecutor is a story about prosecutor named Jin Jung (Doh Kyung-soo), armed with badness and grittyness, breaking the sanctuary created by wealth and power.
-He chooses expediency over the law, trick over the standard, and defect over sincerity.
+Bad Prosecutor is a story about a prosecutor named Jin Jung (Doh Kyung-soo), armed with badness and grittiness, breaking the sanctuary created by wealth and power.
+He chooses expediency over the law, tricks over standards, and defect over sincerity.
 He will provide a sense of exhilaration by punishing corrupt officials who are eating away at this society.